What is Vosevi?

 Sometimes it is not safe to use certain medications at the same time.
 Some drugs can affect your blood levels of other drugs you take, which may increase side effects or make the medications less effective.

 Many drugs can interact with sofosbuvir, velpatasvir, and voxilaprevir.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible interactions are listed here.
 Tell your doctor about all your current medicines and any medicine you start or stop using.